litchipi/blog/posts/rust/containers_in_rust/part3.md

 is at least the `v4.8` one, and that the architecture is `x86`.

 ## Getting system information
-As we want to start interacting with the system to gather informations, we will start to use a crate that will be massively usefull later, the [nix crate][nix-cratesio].
+As we want to start interacting with the system to gather information, we will start to use a crate that will be massively useful later, the [nix crate][nix-cratesio].

 Let's check our kernel version:
 ``` rust